 I won’t get into much detail here; I’ve added descriptions to everything in the kits over on kit.co.
 The one thing I will say, taking on the upgrades here meant redoing most of the cabling from phase 1.

 Halfway through this little project I was asked to attend vRetreat, thanks Patrick!
 That turned out to be even better than I could have hoped, I got to see some great presentations and I won a new chair.
 I had been eyeing up a SecretLabs Titan XL for a while, so what a bonus that win was.

 My first few attempts at filming in the office gave me a load of issues.
 It was very hard to get the white balance right.
 All the walls in here are white, the carpet is beige, and the curtains are a sort of tan colour.
 The room needed breaking up and I wanted to highlight some of the many collectables I have on display.

 I saw an offer on Amazon for the Philips Hue Play Bar lights.
 So, I ordered 6 of them.
 The results are that I have much better lighting throughout the room.
 You might notice I had to take out a big mirror hidden behind the Ikea lack shelves, it was blocking a lot of the light.

 No geek project like this would be complete without stickers, so I added all the stickers I had collected from events to the pedestal drawers.

-The most common questions are going to be, where can I find all the stuff you used?
-To help with that I’ve set up an account over on kit.co and published everything.
-Here they are:
+The most common question is going to be, where can I find all the stuff you used?
+Apart from the few components that I’ve called out within the post.
+I’ve set up an account over on kit.co and published everything there with descriptions and added detail.